Kreativ Auto

 Open these when the Accord already shows one of the risk patterns above.

-Use this when the car is still worth buying but the A/C path needs realistic pricing.
+Best when the car is still worth buying but the A/C path needs realistic pricing.